RT751/logistic_growth/README.md

 ***Estimating K***:
 To estimate the parameter *K*, the region of the graph where *N(t)* = *K* was used.
 The region *t* > 2500 was chosen because the population size has plateaued and reached a stable point in this region of the generated graph.
 A linear model for this region was created where *N* is a constant (lm(N ~ 1)).
-The estimate of the intercept from this linear model is the estimate for K.
+The estimate of the intercept from the summary of this linear model is the estimate for K.

   So,
 $K = 6 * 10^{10}$